LibreGamingManifest/libre-gaming-manifest/libre-gaming-manifest.md

 **Introduction**
 =====================================

+**Libre Gaming Manifest** slogan - The collection that makes your games enticing!

 **Libre Gaming Manifest** (LGM) is a working title for what is to become a collection of ideas, practices, and tools for aiding and advancing the creative development of libre games (as in unrestricted in creativity by copyright or liability concerns) games.
 Manifest as in an ordered list (not as in manifesto, a declaration).